New World Wine Tour Co

 Sustainability is a big focus of Winegrowers in McLaren Vale.
 The Sustainable Australia Winegrowing (SAW) Program was developed in the early 2000’s to improve viticultural practices, fruit quality and financial viability in the region with a focus on regional sustainability and minimising environmental impacts.

 McLaren Vale was the first region in Australia to declare and manage its underground water resource so that it is self-replenishing.
 In addition, McLaren Vale built the first and largest reclaimed water network in Australia.
-An impressive 100% of all irrigation used in the region is now from a sustainable resource other than river water.

 All of the New World Wine tours are conducted in a hybrid van seating up to 6 people.Ian imported a Vellfire E-Four Hybrid 4WD from Japan as a more eco-friendly option to traditional petrol or diesel-run vans.
 The vehicle is equipped with a 2.4L Hybrid motor generating 265kw to all 4 wheels.
 It classifies as a ULEV vehicle (Ultra Low emissions vehicle).
 Read all about the vehicle here.